Introduction to Online Control

 For a partially observed linear dynamical system without noise we can write

-Thus, the operator $\pi_{\{A,B,C,\x_0\}}$ takes a history of states and controls and gives the next system output accurately.
-We denote by $\prod_{\star}$ the set of all such predictors, that in the case of zero noise give a perfectly accurate prediction.
+Thus, the operator $\pi_{\{A,B,C,\x_0\}}$ takes a history of inputs and gives the next output of the system accurately.
+We denote by $\Pi^{\star}$ the set of all such predictors that in the case of zero noise give a perfectly accurate prediction.

-If the spectral radius of $A$ is larger than one, then the system is unstable and the magnitude of $\y_t$ can grow arbitrarily large, as discussed in section \ref{subsec:stabilizability}.
-Thus, for the rest of this section, assume that $A$ is $\gamma$-stable.

-With a decaying system, we can limit the memory of the predictor and yet maintain accuracy.
-Thus it makes sense to consider a more restricted class of predictors that have bounded memory, i.e.
+The class $\Pi^{\star}$ is a very natural comparator class for the noiseless open-loop prediction problem.
+It is important to note, however, that in the general partially observed noisy setting the optimal predictor need not belong to this class, since it may depend on past outputs in a nontrivial way.
+We return to this more general question in the next chapter.
+For the present chapter, $\Pi^{\star}$ serves as a clean structural benchmark whose induced predictors we can approximate or represent by convex classes.